OWRC/database-manual/a02_Understanding_ORMGP_Database/02_03_Primary_Data_Relationships/02_03_02_Consultant_Report.md

 table is linked to D_INT_ATTR through IATTR_ID.

 Alternatively, if we are using the temporal tables, the setup would consist of the following.
-Note that this dataset could piggy-back on tope of that describe in *E - Water Content*.
+Note that this dataset could piggy-back on top of that describe in *E - Water Content*.

 ##### D_INT_TEMPORAL_1A